PlatonB/high-perf-bio/README-EN.md

 ## Introduction.
 ## Components.
 ### Core.
+The most versatile and feature-rich programs for interacting with DB.
 | Program | Primary functionality |
 | ------- | --------------------- |
 | annotate | gets the characteristics of a tabular column from all collections of DB; the coordinate intersection is supported |